emachalan-subramaniyan/material-ui-time-picker/README.md

 |onChange|`function`|`null`|function return selected date and time range value.|

 Note: `TimeInput` behaves like Material-UI's `Input` component and can be used inside `FormControl`s.

-## License
-The files included in this repository are licensed under the MIT license.

 [time-picker-spec]: https://material.io/guidelines/components/pickers.html#pickers-time-pickers
 [material-ui]: https://material-ui.com/